pgillet/spark-article/k8s-python-client.md

 As you can see, you must call `create_namespaced_deployment` to create a Deployment.
 In the same way, you would call `create_namespaced_pod` to create a Pod, and so on.

-it's a shame to have to call a specific method to create a particular type of object, even though the type of object itself is already specified in the manifest that we load through this method. it's all the more a shame that this system cannot support
+It's a shame to have to call a specific method to create a particular type of object, even though the type of object itself is already specified in the manifest that we load through this method. it's all the more a shame that this system cannot support
 [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), that